Ingemark/pbxis/README.md

 ## Reported Events

-Events, as returned to `events-for` and passed to callbacks, are simple vectors where the first member determines event type and the rest are event details.
+Events, enqueued into the event sink channel, are maps where the key :type determines event type and the rest are event details.

 `queueMemberStatus`: status of the agent with respect to a particular agent queue.
-Detail: a map `queueName->memberStatus`, where `memberStatus` is one of `#{"unknown", "not_inuse", "inuse", "busy", "unavailable", "ringing", "ringinuse", "onhold"}`.
-Only updated statuses are sent (the map doesn't usually contain the status for all subscribed queues).
+Detail: `:queue`, the queue name; `:status`, one of `#{"unknown", "not_inuse", "inuse", "busy", "unavailable", "ringing", "ringinuse", "onhold"}`.

-`queueCount`: number of callers waiting in agent queues.
-Detail: a map `queueName->queueCount`.
-Only updated counts are sent (the map doesn't usually contain the counts for all subscribed queues).
+`queueCount`: number of callers waiting in an agent queue.
+Detail: `:queue`, the queue name; `:count`, the queue count.

 `extensionStatus`: status of the agent's extension.
-Detail: a string, one of `#{"not_inuse", "inuse", "busy", "unavailable", "ringing", "onhold"}`.
+Detail: `:status`, one of `#{"not_inuse", "inuse", "busy", "unavailable", "ringing", "onhold"}`.

 `phoneNumber`: phone number of the remote party currently patched through to agent's extension.
-Detail: the phone number (string).
+Detail:`:number`, the phone number (string).

 `agentComplete`: contains summary info on the just-completed agent call.
-Details: unique ID of the call (string), talk time in seconds (integer), hold time in seconds (integer), path to the recorded call on the server (string).
+Detail: `:uniqueId`, unique ID of the call (string); `:talkTime`, talk time in seconds (integer); `:holdTime`, hold time in seconds (integer); `:recording`, path to the recorded call on the server (string).

 `originateFailed`: when an `originate-call` request failed.
-Detail: ID of the request, as previously returned by `originate-call`.
+Detail: `:actionId`, ID of the request, as previously returned by `originate-call`.

-`newTicket`: after a new event sink function is registered, it receives a ticket it can use later to reconnect in the case of a failure.
-Detail: the ticket (a string).

 ## Examples

-The `examples` directory contains a project `http` which implements a simple Ring HTTP server that exposes *pbxis* functions as a lightweight RESTful service.
-Events can be collected using long polling.
-The server also provides an HTML homepage which uses JavaScript to connect to the event stream and updates the page with the current status of a call-center agent.
+The `examples` directory contains a project `http` which uses aleph to exposes *pbxis* functions as a lightweight RESTful service.
+Events can be collected using long polling, Server-sent Events, or WebSockets.
+The server also provides an HTML user interface to try out each of the event-stream technologies.
+The relative URL is `/client/<tech>/<agent>`, where <tech> is one of long-poll, sse, or websocket, and <agent> is the extension of the agent whose event stream to receive and visualize.

 ## License